Valero Benefit for Children Classic 2026

 The funds you raise enable us to offer specialist medical care, symptom management, and emotional support tailored to each child’s unique needs.
 Families also benefit from respite care, giving them much-needed breaks while knowing their child is in expert hands.
 Beyond medical care, your fundraising contributes to creating joyful and memorable experiences through music therapy, sensory play, and family outings, ensuring every child lives their life to the fullest.

-We invest in the future by providing technology that helps train the bright clinicians of tomorrow.
-Together, we are also able to make the hospital a less frightening and more familiar place for children by creating family-friendly environments and by sprinkling a little fun and happiness into hospital days.
-Thank you so much.
+Noah's Ark also strives to make the hospital a less frightening and more familiar place for children by sprinkling a little fun and happiness into hospital days.

 Pembrokeshire Sibling Group cannot thank Valero and their partners enough for the kind donations we have received.